unitycatalog/unitycatalog/docs/usage/tables/deltalake.md

 bin/uc table write --full_name <catalog>.<schema>.<table>
 ```

 This is an experimental feature.
-Currently this will only write sample data and supports only some primitive data types.
+Currently, this will only write sample data and supports only some primitive data types.

 ## How to Delete a Delta Table